Category Archives: pt mugu state park

 The Backbone Trail west of Exchange Peak, in the Boney Mountain Wilderness

 If you look at the traditional USGS 7.5 minute Triunfo Pass and Newbury Park topographic maps, BONEY MOUNTAIN refers to the large, mountainous plateau that extends roughly from Peak 2417 on the west; to Peak 2793 on the north; and to Sandstone Peak on the east.
 However, when people say they are climbing “Boney Mountain,” they are usually referring to a high point north of Tri Peaks, on the northwest corner of the plateau, above Newbury Park.
+The high point doesn’t have an official name, but in this writeup, the high point is referred to as “Boney Point.”
 This illustration shows these features.

-This high point has an elevation of about 2935′ and is typically reached by ascending the Upper Cabin Trail or Western Ridge route.
+Boney Point has a 3DEP elevation of about 2975′ and is typically reached by ascending the Upper Cabin Trail or Western Ridge route.
 When climbing to this point, most start at one of the Satwiwa trailheads, such as at Wendy Drive and Potrero Road.
 The high point is NOT the same as “Boney Peak,” which on recent maps is ascribed to a peak adjacent to Inspiration Point, and has an elevation of about 2825′.

-Today’s running adventure ascended the Western Ridge route to point 2935 and then worked over to the Backbone Trail, by way of Tri Peaks.
+Today’s running adventure ascended the Western Ridge route to Boney Point and then worked over to the Backbone Trail, by way of Tri Peaks.
 Part of today’s adventure was to investigate a peak near the top of the Chamberlain Trail that is labeled peak 2880 on traditional topo maps, but is labeled “Boney Mountain” on many online, GIS-based maps.

 The traditional, hand-crafted USGS 7.5 minute topographic maps were produced from about 1945 to 1992, with map revisions continuing until 2006.
 These maps are now part of the USGS Historical Topographic Map Collection (HTMC) and still widely used.
 The intended replacements are the GIS-based “US Topo” maps, first released in 2012.
 The USGS topoView application can be used to view historical and current USGS topo maps.